-You could add the Quick Print button to the Quick Access Toolbar, but that button uses the default printer and settings (each slide on a whole sheet of paper) to print one copy of the whole presentation.
-If you have already printed during the editing session, the Quick Print button uses those settings.
-Do you know what those settings were?
+You could add the Quick Print button to the Quick Access Toolbar, but that button uses the default printer and settings (each slide on a whole sheet of paper!) to print one copy of the whole presentation.
+If you have already printed during the editing session, the Quick Print button uses the most recent settings.
+Do you know what those settings are?

 Button on Print Preview toolbar

 Button on Design ribbon

 The dialog that appears will be different for different manufacturers.
 The title bar may not include the word 'Document'.

 It should open to to a tab that lets you pick things like paper type and size and print quality.

 Opens from: Control Panel printer icon - right click menu